banago/PHPloy/readme.md

 ## deploy.ini

 The `deploy.ini` file hold your credentials and it must be in the root directory of your project.
+Set your usernames and passwords in system environment variables if you want to add this file to your VCS.
 Use as many servers as you need and whichever configuration type you prefer.

     ; This is a sample deploy.ini file.
     ; You can specify as many servers as you need